Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2015/01/innovedum-launches-focal-point-themes.md

 Under this focal point theme, funding is provided for projects which develop teaching on the basis of various different disciplinary perspectives and juxtapose these points of view.
 Support is also awarded to teaching concepts which pay particular attention to linking education, research, the world of employment and society.

 ## Staffnet

+A brief comparison of Innovedum submission formats is available here (PDF, 36 KB) .

 More information can be found here .